wincent/ferret/README.md

 ### Circumstances where mappings do not get set up<a name="ferret-circumstances-where-mappings-do-not-get-set-up" href="#user-content-ferret-circumstances-where-mappings-do-not-get-set-up"></a>

-Note that Ferret will not try to set up the <leader> mappings if any of the following are true:
+Note that Ferret will not try to set up the &lt;leader&gt; mappings if any of the following are true:

 - A mapping with the same <strong>`{lhs}`</strong> already exists.
 - An alternative mapping for the same functionality has already been set up from a <strong>`.vimrc`</strong>.